mrs-metu/mrs-metu.github.io/_pages/about.md

 We develop next generation of medical robotics systems focusing on novel actuation and sensing methods.

-We are looking for talented Master's, Doktoral students and Postdoctoral researchers, as well as motivated undergraduate researcher/interns.
+We are continuously looking for talented Master's, Doctoral students, and Postdoctoral researchers, as well as motivated undergraduate researchers/interns.

 Contact: Dr. M. Efe Tiryaki\
 Email: coming@soon